 “Stay away from emails and don’t make phone calls when you’re manic.
 You may say things that people will hold against you forever, even if they know you’re just sick … I’ve been blacklisted by the publishing industry because a former professor claims that my thousands of emails to him are evidence of stalking (I lived on the other side of the country at the time I was writing to him incessantly).
 Everyone refuses to see that he mislabeled me just to sell his book and to whitewash his own bad behavior.
-Even Kirkus Reviews called me a stalker and refused to change it, even though I was never even charged.
+Even Kirkus Reviews called me a stalker and refused to change it, even though I was never even charged and only sent emails.

 “I have women writing me, thanking me all the time for voicing their suffering.
 Not only are domestic violence survivors getting raped by their spouses, but so are employees who are afraid to speak out against their coworkers.
 Sexual assault is a serious problem and it’s not addressed in the media.
 The #MeToo movement, for instance, didn’t touch the publishing industry.
 And it’s happening there.
 It happened to me and many other women.”
 Social-Impact Author Interview with Thrive Global